-Figure 12 shows the optical axis and aimpoint positions on ACIS-I. The green arrow in the Figure indicates the default offsets applied to avoid the on-axis target falling off the ACIS-I3 edge during the dither (see Section 6 for more details).
-Since December 2006, all the ACIS-I observations have been conducted with a default offset of Y-offset = -15'' and Z-offset = -12'', unless the observers requested otherwise.
-Due to its accelerated drift in the past two years, the aimpoint is now very close to the upper edge of the ACIS-I3.
-This memo recommends to apply a new default offset of Y-offset = -18'' and Z-offset = -18'' for the Chandra Cycle 16, as shown in Figure 12.
+Figure 12 shows the optical axis and aimpoint positions on ACIS-I. The aimpoint positions are measured directly on ACIS-I. The optical axis positions are calculated based on their relative positions to the aimpoint from HRC-I. The green arrows in the Figure indicate the default offsets applied to avoid the on-axis target falling off the ACIS-I3 edge during the dither (see Section 6 for more details).
+The ACIS-I observations were conducted without default offset since launch until late 2006.
+Due to the aimpoint drifting, from December 2006 to December 2013, all the ACIS-I observations were conducted with a default offset of Y-offset = -15'' and Z-offset = -12'', unless the observers requested otherwise.
+Due to its accelerated drift since early 2012, the aimpoint was once again very close to the upper edge of the ACIS-I3 in late 2013.
+So since December 2013, a new default offset of Y-offset = -18'' was applied, as shown in Figure 12.
+In the past year, the aimpoint continued to drift towards the ACIS-I3 chip edge.
+But it did not drift far enough to warrant another new default offset.
+So it is still safe to operate the ACIS-I with the current default offset, [-18'', -18''], for Cycle 17 (see Figure 12).